Associate Program Head, Cancer Prevention Program

-Adjunct Associate Professor of Health Services and Core Faculty in the Nutritional Sciences Program
+Adjunct Professor of Health Services and Core Faculty in the Nutritional Sciences Program

 University of Washington, School of Public Health, Department of Health Services

 Dr. Mendoza's research seeks to eliminate inequities in childhood physical activity and nutrition outcomes among racial/ethnic minorities and socioeconomically disadvantaged populations through innovative behavioral interventions and policies in schools, communities, and clinical settings.
+He also leads a newer line of research on using wearable physical activity trackers and social media groups to promote physical activity among adolescent and young adult cancer survivors.
 His past and current studies are funded by the National Institutes of Health, the Robert Wood Johnson Foundation, and St. Baldrick’s Foundation.
 Recent projects focus on Safe Routes to School, wearable physical activity trackers (e.g., Fitbit), food insecurity (hunger), and managing screen time/television viewing.

-Dr. Mendoza is an attending physician at Harborview Medical Center in the primary care pediatric clinic, as an attending on the pediatric inpatient/consult service.
+Dr. Mendoza is an attending physician at Harborview Medical Center, a county safety net hospital, where he practices in the primary care pediatric clinic and teaches residents and medical students.
 In his role as a primary care pediatrician, he emphasizes primary prevention, including cancer prevention, among the diverse safety net patients served by Harborview.